 Dogs do not like unstable energy and will like to challenge it.
 So if you’re exhibiting signs of anxiety when facing him, he will likely be going to challenge you.
 You need to show him signs of calm energy.

 Losing your temper is certainly not going to make your dog follow you and will in fact, makes him fear and disrespect you.

 Say for example, when you see your dog jumping up to you, you should not give him any attention, react calmly and turn your back against him.

 This is to tell him that as his Alpha, you would decide on when to give him your attention and not when he requests for it.

-There you go, I have covered the 12 useful tips that you can make use when trying to make your dog submit to you.
+There you go, I have covered 12 useful tips that you can make use of when trying to make your dog submissive.

 As direct eye contact is frequently used by dogs to establish or challenge their dominance, if your dog avoids eye contact with you, that means he considers you as his Alpha, and will not question your authority.